 The results of the pairwise comparisons are provided in Table ES4 for the second-line setting and Table ES5 for the third-line setting.
-These tables report detailed results for each regimen in each line as well as the incremental results vs. LEN+DEX.
+These tables report detailed results for each regimen in each line as well as the incremental results versus LEN+DEX.
 Only deterministic results are shown (i.e., the model results that use only the point estimate for every input).
 Note that PFS results in the tables will not match those seen in clinical trials because of our anchoring of hazard ratios to the baseline survival curves for LEN+DEX (rather than use of observed survival curves in each trial) in order to have a common baseline across regimens.

-Incremental cost-effectiveness ratios differed for each second-line regimen vs. LEN+DEX; the ratio was approximately \$200,000 per QALY gained for CFZ+LEN+DEX, vs. >\$400,000 per QALY for IX or ELO in combination with LEN+DEX.
+Incremental cost-effectiveness ratios differed for each second-line regimen versus LEN+DEX; the ratio was approximately \$200,000 per quality-adjusted life year (QALY) gained for CFZ+LEN+DEX versus >\$400,000 per QALY for IX or ELO in combination with LEN+DEX.
 Use of each of the second-line regimens resulted in a gain of approximately one year of survival (range: 0.93 for IX+LEN+DEX to 1.17 for CFZ+LEN+DEX) relative to LEN+DEX, which represented relatively equivalent gains in survival prior to progression and after progression.
 On a quality-adjusted basis, QALYs gained versus LEN+DEX ranged from 0.69 for IX+LEN+DEX to 0.86 for CFZ+LEN+DEX.
 Incremental costs ranged from a low of approximately \$173,000 for CFZ+LEN+DEX to approximately \$354,000 for ELO+LEN+DEX versus LEN+DEX, nearly all of which were driven by increased drug costs rather than costs from progression, supportive care, or adverse event costs.
-Lower incremental drug costs for CFZ+LEN+DEX to a fixed number of cycles (18), while IX+LEN+DEX and ELO+LEN+DEX are given continuously until progression or unacceptable toxicity.
+Lower incremental drug costs for CFZ+LEN+DEX versus the other triplet regimens of interest are due primarily to treatment with CFZ+LEN+DEX for a fixed number of cycles (18), while IX+LEN+DEX and ELO+LEN+DEX are given continuously until progression or unacceptable toxicity.
 In addition, incremental drug costs for all triplet regimens included both additional costs of the new drug for each regimen as well as extended use of LEN+DEX due to improved PFS.
 For example, when given as part of the CFZ+LEN+DEX regimen, the treatment cost of LEN prior to progression is \$260,392, whereas the cost of LEN is \$239,745 when given as part of the LEN+DEX regimen.
 The higher total cost for LEN in the CFZ+LEN+DEX treatment arm is due to the longer time in treatment prior to progression.